milanaryal/milanaryal.github.io/_posts/2015/2015-11-07-self-hosting-google-web-fonts.md

 ---
 title: "Self-hosting Google web fonts"
 date: 2015-11-07T12:36:32+05:45
-excerpt: "Self-hosting Google Fonts on own server and taking control over the font files."
+excerpt: "Self-hosting Google Fonts on your own server and taking control over the font files."
 ---

 Using web fonts from [Google Fonts](https://www.google.com/fonts), generally makes sense to take advantages of the files hosted on Google's CDN.
 However a lot of web developers prefer to host web fonts on their own servers, so that they have more control over the actual font files.